karenying/blog.karenying.com/content/posts/2020-12-31--tracked-my-mood.md

 If I could make Dayz from scratch, I would implement:

-- Have Express serve my React app -- might solve some CORS / HTTP vs HTTPS issues
+- Express serving my React app -- might solve some CORS / HTTP vs HTTPS issues
-- Structure components differently
+- Different / more organized React component structure
-- Use Typescript and Sass
+- Typescript and Sass
 - State management
-- Responsiveness
+- Responsiveness, or just full send into mobile only
 - Passwords + account management / general account security

 The fact that Dayz currently doesn't have these things really demotivates me from working on the app...

-So where does that leave this experiment and app?
+So where does that leave this project?

 I'm definitely **not** releasing Dayz to the public in its current state (@ the last bullet) but I think I'll continue to track daily.
-Hopefully catch ya at "I Tracked My Mood for Every Day of 2021"!
+If I get enough interest, I _could_ be convinced to rebuild it from scratch, with those aforementioned features.
+Regardless, hopefully catch ya at "I Tracked My Mood for Every Day of 2021".

 Happy New Year and here's to many Great days that will come 🥂